randsleadershipslack/documents-and-resources/code-of-conduct.md

 While this community is designed to help aspects of leadership, and that frequently benefit whatever company or individual a member is currently working for, this is not a place for obvious commercial activities such as recruiting, marketing, or other solicitation, except in channels dedicated to that purpose.

 If you join this community simply to take value rather than contribute, the community will quickly notice and react.
-If you are wondering whether a specific action is commercial or not, please ask in channel and/or calibrate in one of the the channels dedicated to helping people find their way (#how-to-rands or #rands-slack-rules).
+The best example of this type of behavior is your first non-introductory post involving marketing, survey, or other obvious commercial activity.

-Non-obvious or quasi-commercial activity includes (but is not limited to) well-intentioned user surveys of a specific channel, responding to a request for tools or servics with information about a company, or posts which are blatently fronts for commericial interests.
-In these situations, we ask that you:
+Non-obvious and quasi-commerical activity includes (but is not limited to) well-intentioned user surveys of a specific channel, responding to a request for tools or services with information about a company, or posts which are blatantly fronts for commercial interests.
+If after productively engaging with the community, you are wondering  whether a specific action is commercial or not, please ask in channel and/or calibrate in one of the channels dedicated to helping people find their way (#how-to-rands or #rands-slack-rules).

+In general, our guidelines are that you:

-* Ask permission of the channel *before* posting the solicitation or information
+* Ask permission of the channel before posting the solicitation or information
 * State clear intent for the purpose
-* **Listen** to the response of your peers in channel
+* Listen for the response of your peers in channel and act accordingly.

-We believe this protocol is generally useful for all commercial requests and should be used when there are any doubts regarding commercial activity.
+In the case of surveys, there is an additional set of requirements.
+Members interested in surveying a channel must clearly state in public channel:

+# The goal of the survey
+# How the data will be used
+# When and how the results will be shared with the channel

 Examples of channels which explicitly allow commercial activity include: